iivanoo/covid-apps-observer/data/data_us/reports/resources/com.pediatricassociates.android.papa.kidzdocnow___12.10.01.005_01/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.pediatricassociates.android.papa.kidzdocnow 1 reviews"/>
 </p>

+> The app is nice, Great idea.
+But I was on hold for over 3 hrs with 4 different doctors and nurse practitioners.
+The first doctor never showed up, 2 nurse practitioners declined to see me and the 3rd didn't show up.
+I basically deleted the app and contacted my doctors office for an in person visit.
+The app was a waste of time.<br> :date: __2021-07-26 20:50:12__

+> Terrible.
+Waited for 3 hours to talk to a doctor for my sick son and finally gave up.
+I downloaded the livehealth app and got through in less than 5 minutes.<br> :date: __2021-07-25 20:03:01__

 > No respect to patient' appointment and time<br> :date: __2021-06-01 02:50:30__

 > Doesn't connect.
 Horrible tech support<br> :date: __2020-06-24 23:08:49__